 \section{Conclusions}

 We considered minimax estimation, focusing on the case of causal estimation when the noise-free object is a continuous-time signal and governed by a law from a given uncertainty set.
-We showed that the optimum minimax filter is a Bayesian filter if the distortion criterion satisfies certain properties.
+We showed that the minimax filter is a Bayesian filter if the distortion criterion satisfies certain properties.
 We also characterized the worst case regret and the minimax estimator in the case of Gaussian and Poisson channels by relating it to a familiar communication problem of maximizing mutual information.
-Using the idea of strong redundancy/regret-capacity theorem, we showed that our minimax estimator is optimal in a sense much stronger than it was designed to optimize for.
+We further showed that the capacity achieving prior coincides with the least favorable input.
+Using the idea of strong redundancy/regret-capacity theorem, we showed that our minimax estimator is optimum in a sense much stronger than it was designed to optimize for.
 Using these results, we presented two examples: sparse signal estimation under Gaussian setting and DC signal estimation under Poisson setting, for which we have used our results to derive and implement the minimax filter and exhibit its favorable performance in practice.

-Our estimation framework can be extended to and applied in many other estimation problems.
+Our estimation framework can be applied to many other estimation problems.
 One possible extension is to apply Theorem \ref{thm:presence of feedback} to stochastic learning problems of the type considered by Bento et al. in \cite{bento11}.
-In this setting, the process $Y^T$ is defined by stochastic equation $Y_t = F(Y_t;A)dt+dW_t$, where $A$ is an unknown random parameter and $W^T$ is standard Brownian motion.
+In this setting, the process $Y^T$ is defined by stochastic equation $Y_t = F(Y_t;A)dt+dW_t$, where $A$ is an unknown random parameter and $W^T$ is a standard Brownian motion.
 We can set $X_t = F(Y_t;A)$ and consider our estimation framework with feedback.
-We can apply our frameworks to estimate $X^T$ in the minimax sense of the present paper and, through that, learn $A$.
+We can apply our frameworks to estimate $X^T$ in the minimax sense and learn $A$.
 It will be interesting to investigate how an estimator guided by this approach would compare to that in \cite{bento11}.